Frequently Asked Questions

 Your child can compete at any local competition within the United States regardless of what home region she/he is registered in.

-What are Regional and Divisional comps?
+What are Regional and Divisional competitions?

-How do you qualify for these comps?
+How do you qualify for these competitions?

-Where are the Regional comps held?
+Where are the Regional competitions held?

 What is our region and division?